-The estimated coefficient of engine displacement is estimated to differ from zero at the margin, indicating that consumers appear to care for engine size when choosing a motorcycle model.
+Engine displacement and dry weight are major characteristics of a motorcycle, as they represent the degree of stability in riding.
+The two variables are closely related, with the correlation coefficient being 0.845.
+The significance in the estimated mean coefficients appear to reflect the consumer perception of engine size and dryweight.
+These variables also serve as a proxy for motorcycle luxuriousness, including the seat comfort.
+Consumers also seem to care for the number of forward speeds, which is considered as another dimension of motorcycle quality.
 As an unmeasured quality could presumably make certain models survive in the market, the age coefficient may partially capture this unmeasured quality difference among the surviving models.
 Being conditioned by ξ_j , the age coefficient may be appropriately interpreted as the rate of obsolescence.
-The estimated coefficient indicates that one more year of obsolescence is worth USD 114 (in 1983 constant prices), approximately three percent of the average motorcycle price in the study period.
+The estimated coefficient indicates that one more year of obsolescence is the loss of USD 114 (in 1983 constant prices), approximately three percent of the average motorcycle price in the study period.
 The coefficients of the seasonal (more precisely, tri-annual) dummy variables (not reported in the table) indicate that summer is high season and winter is low.
-The estimated coefficient of the H-D dummy reflects the information shown in Figure 1: H-D's sales expanded among the declining US motorcycle market over the 1983-1987 period.